Fort Nogent as it is now and where I enlisted in 1982

 The duty Corporal as it happens was an OK type of guy, a Kiwi and part Maori, half as wide as he was tall.
 When he came in, he stared in disbelief at the guy lying on the bed smoking.
 We all stood stock still as the Spaniard told him that ‘he wasn’t doing this shit anymore’.

 The Corporal stood there for a couple of seconds, and I think he couldn’t believe what someone had said to him.
 Then he just exploded and grabbed the nearest broom and broke it over the Spaniard’s head.
 Broke the broom handle, never mind the Spaniard’s head.
 He was hit so hard he came off the bed and landed unconscious on the floor, and not surprisingly there was blood everywhere.
 The Corporal glared around the room and asked if there ‘was anyone else who wasn’t going to clean today.’
-The five of us immediately started acting like cleaning was all we lived for, we loved it and were happy to do it all day long.
+The five of us immediately started acting like cleaning was all we lived for.
 He told us to ‘take this piece of shit to the infirmary and clean this mess.’
 When I picked up the broom handle it still had the skin and hair from the Spaniards head attached to it.

 The Spaniard had stitches put in his head and when he came out of the infirmary the next day he went straight to jail, where I heard he obeyed every order given to him – no matter how trivial.
+He was transferred out of the REP after he came out of the Jail.
 Nothing was said against the Corporal as it was just the Legion way.
 It was ‘correct’.

 And, sometimes it went the other way, as I know of at least one Sergeant’s body found buried in the sand of the 9mm pistol range at the REP in Calvi.
 Everyone thought he’d deserted but instead, someone had ‘enough off doing this shit’, from him at least.